Lima Airport Taxis Have Changed Post COVID-19

 The Risky Recommendation

 The use of Air Conditioning is now being promoted by Peru as a bad thing.
 The Government has requested that Taxi’s no longer use Air Conditioning (When Air Conditioning is a requirement to be a Taxi Remisse).
-They go on to promote “Natural Ventilation”, which is good but puts the occupants at high risk of being robbed on Av Faucett (this is the road the Airport is located on).
+They go on to promote “Natural Ventilation”, which is good, but puts the occupants at high risk of being robbed on Av Faucett (this is the road the Airport is located on).
+I actually went for a ride as a passenger in one of our taxis and tried my hardest to deal without the A/C and as summer approaches in Lima this will be an issue.
+I’ll speak with our drivers and see what we can come up with.

 Failure To Communicate